 This plan includes three types of workout activities each week.
 All three are important to get the fittest, strongest and fastest version of you to the finish line.
-You can take advantage of Audio Guided Runs for each Speed and Recovery run and most Long Runs within the plan.
+You can take advantage of Audio Guided Runs for each Speed, Long, and Recovery run within the plan.